 Arab League plans for a multi-national force to halt the bloodshed in Lebanon may not prove effective.

-Arab League plans for a multi-national force to halt the bloodshed in Lebanon may not prove effective.
+Background: Arab League plans for a multi-national force to halt the bloodshed in Lebanon may not prove effective.
 As League officials met in Cairo on Thursday (10 June) to finalise the peace-plan, Syria agreed to halt its advance on Beirut.
 However, the front line of Syrians is still advancing.

 SYNOPSIS: Syria's agreement to halt its army formed a key part of the peace plan.
 It was worked out by an emergency meeting of Arab League foreign ministers that ended on Thursday morning.
 Later, Arab League Secretary General Mr. Mahmoud Riad, had talks with Egyptian Army commander, Lieutenant General Mohamed Fahmy.
 A spokesman said the discussion covered arrangements for sending the multi-national force into Lebanon.
 Though the arrangements looked under threat--the first unit from the Sudan has arrived in Beirut.